techidaily/site-facebook/source/_posts/engage-friends-utilizing-facebook-portal-tv-for-video-calls.md

 ![Portal TV](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Portal-tv-alexa.jpeg)

- The[Portal TV](https://portal.facebook.com/) is a smart product from Facebook that allows you to make TV-based video calls in the comfort of your home.
+ The [Portal TV](https://portal.facebook.com/) is a smart product from Facebook that allows you to make TV-based video calls in the comfort of your home.
 If your friends and family don’t have the Portal TV, you can also video chat with them from their smartphones and tablets via WhatsApp or Messenger.

  To enhance the user experience during calls, the Portal TV has a built-in smart sound that projects your voice and reduces background noise for audio clarity.